shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The party turned to her and listened.
 The bird person cheered and continued its message.

-“I need to find one named Ast… uh, Revali.
-Have you seen him in this town?
-He should be her… uh, in the aarakocra village of Wind’s Crossing.
+“I need to find one named Revali.
+He should be in the aarakocra village of Wind’s Crossing.
 I need to deliver this letter to him.”

-Gra looked puzzled.
-“So is he here or not?”

-“Uh, no.” Drathalion corrected.
-“He’s in Wind’s Crossing.”

 The aarakocra squawked and smiled and Gra, holding out the letter.